The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 • Engagement rate: the percentage of people who see your post and engage with it — either by liking, commenting, bookmarking, or sharing it with a friend.

-Around 50% of user-to-business messaging starts from Stories, so if you’re scheduling that type of content, expect a rise in the number of messages coming through to your Instagram Inbox.
+Around 50% of user-to-business messaging starts from Stories, so if you’re scheduling that type of content, expect a rise in the number of messages coming to your Instagram Inbox.

 You already voted!